 Your professional network is a goldmine of opportunity, but its value diminishes when you can’t keep track of it.
 Juggling hundreds of connections with manual methods is a recipe for missed follow-ups and lost deals.

-1. Maintain a complete history of every connection
+1. Complete history of every connection

-4. Gain data-driven insights into your network
+4. Data-driven insights into your network

 A CRM designed to drive sales performance